AdaCore/training_material/courses/ada_essentials/290_advanced_data_hiding/02-incomplete_types.rst

 * An :dfn:`incomplete type` is a premature view on a type

-   - Does specify the type name
+   - Does specify the type identifier
    - Can specify the type discriminants
    - Can specify if the type is tagged